jongtaek-kim/Machine-Learning-and-AI-For-Physicians/README.md

   <img width="1070" height="575" src="https://github.com/jongtaek-kim/Machine-Learning-and-AI-For-Physicians/blob/8842de1ed22e8baf8507373680b6ffd2698e0957/docs/images/AI_ML_DL.png">
 </p>

 ## A) Many Ideas Of Deep Learning (Neural Networks) Have been Around For Decades.
-Why Are these Ideas Taking Off Now?
+Why Are These Ideas Taking Off Now?
 ### Two Of The Biggest Drivers Of Recent Progress Have Been: 1) Data Availability And 2) Computational Scale.

 <p align="left">